texastribune/data-visuals-guides/kit-setup.md

 This calls the prose macro within the [app/templates/macros/prose.html file](https://github.com/texastribune/feature-scotus-citizenship-2019-06/blob/master/app/templates/macros/prose.html) and loops through all lines in your `text.json` file, putting each on the page.

-The prose macro goes inside the [app/templates/macros/processors.html file](https://github.com/texastribune/feature-scotus-citizenship-2019-06/blob/master/app/templates/macros/processors.html) and picks out the appropriate macro depending on what type of content is being looped through.
-For instance, since the story's paragraphs has a type of `text`, it's given to this macro:
+To do this, the prose macro calls another macro within the [app/templates/macros/processors.html file](https://github.com/texastribune/feature-scotus-citizenship-2019-06/blob/master/app/templates/macros/processors.html).
+It picks out the appropriate macro depending on what type of content is being looped through.
+For instance, since the story's paragraphs has a type of `text`, it's passed to this macro:

 ```
 {% macro text(value) %}